-- 1. To ensure the Planning Commissions of each Participating Local Government act collectively as the Capital Improvement Advisory Committee. - 2.
-To adopt the Service Areas' Land Use Assumptions prepared by the RTC, with any modifications jointly agreed to by the other Participating Local Governments. - 3.
-To adopt the RRIF Capital Improvements Plan prepared by the RTC, with any modifications jointly agreed to by the other Participating Local Governments. - 4.
-To adopt the RRIF Ordinance prepared by the RTC, with any modifications jointly agreed to by the other Participating Local Governments. - 5.
+- To-toensure the Planning Commissions of each Participating Local Government act collectively as the Capital Improvement Advisory Committee.NRS 278B.150(2). - To adopt approve the Service Areas' Land Use Assumptions prepared by the RTC and recommended by the Capital Improvement Advisory Committee, with any modifications jointly agreed to by the other Participating Local Governments.
+NRS 278B.180; NRS 278B.190. - To adopt the RRIF Capital Improvements Plan and amendments thereto as prepared by the RTC and recommended by the Capital Improvement Advisory Committee, with any modifications jointly agreed to by the other Participating Local Governments.
+NRS 278B.210. - 4.
+To adopt the RRIF Ordinance and amendments thereto as prepared by the RTCand recommended by the Capital Improvement Advisory Committee, with any modifications jointly agreed to by the other Participating Local Governments.NRS 278B.160. - 5.
 To approve Offset Agreements within their respective jurisdictions and accept Offset-Eligible Improvements. - 6.
-To appoint a Local RRIF Administrator to oversee the determination of appropriate RRIF Fees, the collection of RRIF Fees, the keeping of necessary records of fee collections, the transmittal of the fees on a quarterly basis to the RTC RRIF Administrator, and the initial evaluation of requests for independent fee calculation studies, RRIF Waivers, and refunds to be referred to the RTC RRIF Administrator.

-- 7. To designate either the Planning Commission or other local board to serve as the Capital Improvements Advisory Committee. - 8.
-To approve amendments to the RRIF Capital Improvements Plan and the RRIF Ordinance prepared by the RTC, with any modifications jointly agreed to by the other Participating Local Governments. - 9.
-To monitor the use of RRIF Waivers against the Notice of RRIF Waiver pursuant to an executed Offset Agreement.
+To appoint a Local RRIF Administrator to oversee the determination of appropriate RRIF Fees, the collection of RRIF Fees, the keeping of necessary records of fee collections, the transmittal of the fees on a quarterly basis to the RTC RRIF Administrator, and the initial evaluation of requests for independent fee calculation studies, RRIF Waivers, and refunds to be referred to the RTC RRIF Administrator. - To designate either the Planning Commission or other local board to corve as the Capital Improvements Advisory Committee. - To approve amendments to the RRIF Capital Improvements Plan and the RRIF Ordinance prepared by the RTC, with any modifications jointly agreed to by the other Participating Local Governments. - 9.6.
+To- The Local RRIF Administrator shall monitor the use of RRIF Waivers against the Notice of RRIF Waiver pursuant to an executed Offset Agreement.